Sept. 20, 2004 The Environmental Association of St. Thomas-St. John will host a snorkel trip and fun day at Sunsi Beach on St. Thomas, Sept. 25.

 "Some people are calling this a rally," Joseph said.
 "We aren't planning any kind of protest, but we do want to make a statement and that statement is that EAST supports beach access and will continue to take steps to protect it on behalf of our citizens."

-Earlier this year the new owners of the property surrounding Sunsi Beach erected a razor wire fence and later installed a private armed security guard in order to prevent their neighbors from accessing the beach via a small dirt path that has been used for decades.
-(See "Armed Guards, Barbed Wire Fence Block Beach Path").
+Earlier this year the new owners of the property surrounding Sunsi Beach erected a razor wire fence and later installed a private armed security guard in order to prevent their neighbors from accessing the beach via a small dirt path that has been used for decades, Joseph said.

 EAST is not against development and we respect the rights of property owners.
 However, our mission is to protect the quality of life for all Virgin Islanders and if we can not access our beaches, our quality of life drastically diminishes," Joseph said.